Paris - Ile De France

-The interior of Saint Jean de Montmartre is a perfect illustration of metal architecture at its best; a light yet strong structure adorned with geometrical, but intertwined volutes and friezes.
+Saint Jean de Montmartre's interior is a superb illustration of metal architecture at its best; a light, yet strong structure, adorned with geometrical and intertwined volutes and friezes.

 The theme of the decoration is based on the writings of St-John – The 4th Gospel and the Apocalypse.

-The reinforced cement walls are covered with plaster in order to allow for the decoration; impressive murals and canvasses adorn the nave and the chancel.
+The nave and chancel reinforced cement walls were plastered in order to paint the impressive murals and canvasses.

 The elegant pillars are adorned with patterns of vine leaves and branches that evoke the phrase from St-John’s Gospel:

 “I am the vine you are the branches”.

 The Chapelle de la Vierge was decorated after WWI with a mural depicting the marriage of a Soldier of the Great War.